mprhode/contestAI/README.md

 # ContestAI

 This is an example of an AI contestability tool based on outputs from a series of workshops.
-Full workshop report can be found [here](url)
+Full workshop report pending.

 To use - download the repository, unzip the folder, in the folder double-click index.html to open the first page